 Three Architecture and Planning students from UWE carried out a five week ‘walkability’ survey in BS3 for their finals in 2018.
-The survey was linked to Action Greater Bedminster’s aspiration to make BS3 a more Age Friendly Neighbourhood.
-The community contact was Ben Barker.… Continue reading
+The survey was linked to Action Greater Bedminster’s aspiration to make BS3 a more Age Friendly Neighbourhood.… Continue reading

 BWA representatives have been talking to people from equality groups with more to go.

-Not surprisingly, groups representing partially sighted and blind people and those with mobility problems have issues around the walking environment.
-Like most other people, they are concerned with broken pavements, obstructed pathways, speeding cyclists on the pavement, difficult or inadequate road crossings and fast cars.… Continue reading
+Not surprisingly, groups representing partially sighted and blind people and those with mobility problems have issues around the walking environment.… Continue reading

 It’s fine to say that somebody else ought to make Bristol more walkable and it’s true that BCC, the police and other agencies have an important role, but it’s also you and your neighbours that park cars poorly, leave obstacles on pavements and, on the good side, present attractive and flowery front gardens that make walking parts of our city a great pleasure.… Continue reading